Pancreatic Cancer Surgery: What to Expect at Home

 • If the surgeon did not remove any part of your stomach, you can eat your normal diet.
 But the surgery affects everyone's digestion differently.
 You may need to eat more smaller meals instead of fewer larger meals.
 You may have to try several foods to see what tastes good to you.

-• Whenever you eat, you may have to take enzyme pills to replace those the pancreas makes.
+• Whenever you eat, you may have to take enzyme pills to replace enzymes the pancreas makes.
 These help you digest your food, especially fat.

 Medicines